jindrichmynarz/dissertation/parts/introduction.md

 The remaining parts of this chapter provide the preliminaries that the subsequent chapters build on.
 We explain the fundamentals of linked open data, remark on the characteristics of the public procurement domain, define the matchmaking task, outline the generic approaches we adopted for this task, and finally, we survey the related work.

-## Outline of the dissertation
+## Outline

 We follow a simple structure in this dissertation.
-This chapter introduces our research and explains both the preliminaries and context in which our work is built as well as surveying the related research to position our contributions.
+This chapter introduces our research and explains both the preliminaries and context in which our work is built as well as surveying the related research ([@sec:related-work]) to position our contributions.
 The dissertation continues with a substantial chapter on data preparation that describes the extensive effort we invested in pre-processing data for matchmaking purposes.
-In line with the requirements of linked open data, the key parts of this chapter deal with linking and data fusion.
+In line with the characteristics of linked open data, the key parts of this chapter deal with linking and data fusion.
 We follow up with a principal chapter that describes the matchmaking methods we designed and implemented, which includes matchmaking based on SPARQL and on tensor factorization by RESCAL.
-The subsequent chapter discusses the evaluation of the matchmaking methods we devised.
+The subsequent chapter discusses the evaluation of the devised matchmaking methods by using the datasets we prepared.
 We experimented with many configurations of the matchmaking methods in the evaluation.
 In this chapter, we present the results of selected quantitative evaluation metrics and provide interpretations of the obtained results.
 Finally, the concluding chapter closes the dissertation, summarizing its principal contributions as well as remarking on its limitations that may be addresses in future research.

-The contributions presented in this thesis including the methods and software were authored or co-authored by the thesis' author, unless stated otherwise.
+The contributions presented in this dissertation including the methods and software were authored or co-authored by the dissertation's author, unless stated otherwise.
 Both the reused and the developed software is listed in the [appendix @sec:software].
 The abbreviations used throughout the text are collected in the [@sec:abbreviations].
 All vocabulary prefixes used in the text can be resolved to their corresponding namespace IRIs via <http://prefix.cc>.